grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 But Hemi felt no fear as long as the hum of the diesels shook his boots, and the heat of the exhaust bellowed from the pipes behind him.
 He had been through weather like this hundreds of times over the years and knew a well-found ship with a strong engine should have no trouble.
 As old as the boat was, he had all faith in the _Prospect_.
 The storm could try its evil best to do them down, but Hemi was not going to go without a fight.

 [//]: # (First quarter of night: night 3, run to Stilt City) After an hour of firing into the storm, the giant on the bridge was starting to feel the wear of it though.
 Hemi was not a loud man, and his voice was cracking from continually shouting directives down to the control room.
 It also took an enormous amount of energy to keep his concentration focused on the nearly-featureless black seascape.
 Wild as it was, it became debilitatingly repetitive in a short time.
 And then it took physical stamina just to stay standing on the bridge against the wind and roll of the boat.
 But the most distressing thing to Hemi was that he had only been at this for an hour.
-There was a chance they could be running through the dark of this storm until dawn -- something like 10 hours away.
+There was a chance they could be running through the dark of this storm until dawn -- something like ten hours away.

 Owen, dressed in a black foul-weather slicker that covered him from crown to calves, where it draped over heavy rain boots, climbed up through the sail to join Hemi on the bridge.